tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > In life every sincere effort leads to human evolution, and it is the same in art.
 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
+>
+> In the evolution of art, if we see purely plastic expression - which is universal - increasingly freeing itself from
+> subject matter, freeing form from its individual limitations, then we see that the mind is *freeing itself from the
+> oppression of the individual is tending toward the universal.*
+>
+> This fact that art demonstrates is of great importance for life, because it forms the basis of progress and shows its path.
 (p.
 249)

 > By using subject matter or even particular form alone, figurative art always shows a descriptive,